 And our web of stories grows as more people do this…

-In starting this movement as individuals living with HIV/AIDS, we reclaim our dignity by reclaiming our diagnosis.
+In starting this movement as individuals living with HIV, we reclaim our dignity by reclaiming our diagnosis.
 We learn from cancer survivors and people in long-term recovery from addiction, that anniversaries matter!
 They matter to the individual’s own survival and joyful living, reminding them each year to appreciate their health.
 They matter to the newly diagnosed, giving them hope of reaching this important milestone in their ongoing treatment.
-They matter to our communities, breaking down the silence, stigma and shame associated with the HIV/AID epidemic.
+They matter to our communities, breaking down the silence, stigma and shame associated with the HIV epidemic.
 They matter to the world, as we work towards ending this epidemic.

 A Time Capsule for the Future

-In many ways, the AIDS epidemic is one of those defining events in history.
+In many ways, the HIV epidemic is one of those defining events in history.
 It defines a generation – those of who were alive before the epidemic started, and those of who were born after.
 When the epidemic is over, it will be another one of those defining moments.
 Much like D-Day, or the death of Princess Diana, or the Challenger explosion, we are all either “pre-” or “post-” a given moment – yet it is our shared history along the way that knits us together.

 My hope in launching this community intervention is that we create a digital patchwork of stories of hope and inspiration – a digital time capsule of sorts.
-When the epidemic is ended, we can look back and have the stories of “what it was like to live before the time when the AIDS epidemic was wiped out?”
+When the epidemic is ended, we can look back and have the stories of “what it was like to live before the time when the HIV epidemic was wiped out?”
 That is an invaluable part of our collective history.

 From Silence to Celebration